 - The hypertensive disorders of pregnancy, especially uncontrolled hypertension causing intracranial haemorrhage.

 - Medical problems patients had before falling pregnant.

 - Infection, often complicating prolonged obstructed labour.

-In many developing countries, haemorrhage and infection are responsible for more deaths than the hypertensive disorders of pregnancy.
+In many low and middle income countries, haemorrhage and infection are responsible for more deaths than the hypertensive disorders of pregnancy.
 As perinatal services improve, deaths due to haemorrhage and infection will decrease.